zhaonat/eigenwell/README.md

 ### Surface Plasmons (TM)
 ![Alt text](./img/surface_plasmons.png?raw=true "Title")

-## omega to k eigenproblem
+# omega to k eigenproblem (aka Dispersive Eigensolver)
 In this problem, we can specify real $\omega$ and get all possible k's, including complex k's when we are, for example, in a bandgap.
 This type of problem means we need to extract the exp(ikx) or exp(iky) dependence analytically and modify the form of the operator.
+This also allows us to tackle dispersive media (permittivity depends on frequency), which, by the way, includes problems with a PML.

 ### 1D Bragg Mirror
 In this eigenproblem, we are looking modes perpendicular to the surface of the 1D Bragg Mirror

 ![Alt text](./img/bragg_mirror.png?raw=true "Title")

-# Dispersive Eigensolver
-In orde to tackle dispersive media (permittivity depends on frequency), which, by the way, includes problems with a PML, one could try to formulate a problem where the frequency omega is the input and k is the eigenvalue that is solved.

 ### insulator-metal-insulator example
 <img src="https://render.githubusercontent.com/render/math?math=e^{i \pi} = -1"> add text